influxdata/influxdb-client-js/influxdb-client-apis.axis.bounds.md

 ## Axis.bounds property

-The extents of an axis in the form \[lower, upper\].
-Clients determine whether bounds are to be inclusive or exclusive of their limits
+The extents of the axis in the form \[lower, upper\].
+Clients determine whether bounds are inclusive or exclusive of their limits.

 <b>Signature:</b>